Lonely, hard work on oil rigs, but salaries soaring

 The schedule puts off many and with salaries in IT and other industries growing, an engineering graduate or technician has other options.

-“Skilled labor is becoming difficult to find,” said Scott Kerr, chief executive of Norwegian deepwater drilling company Sevan Drilling.
+“Skilled labour is becoming difficult to find,” said Scott Kerr, chief executive of Norwegian deepwater drilling company Sevan Drilling SEVDR.OL.

 Besides pay, companies try to attract talent with career opportunities.